-Are there any other ways to challenge a patent outside the courts?
+Are there any other ways to challenge a patent administratively without resorting to litigation?

-If a patent applicant is rejected, the applicant can ask the Patent Re-examination Board to overrule the rejection decision.
-Further, as stated above, in order to challenge a patent, the petitioner must initiate invalidation proceedings with the board.
-If the applicant or petitioner is not satisfied with the board’s decision, it can appeal to the IP Court in Beijing and then to the Beijing High Court to review the first-instance judgment.
+If a patent application is rejected, the applicant can ask the Patent Re-examination Board to overrule this decision.
+Further, in order to challenge a patent, the petitioner must initiate invalidation proceedings with the board.
+If the applicant or petitioner is not satisfied with the board’s decision, it can appeal to the Beijing IP Court and then to the Beijing High Court to review the first-instance judgment.
 The second-instance decision is final, although a retrial before the Supreme Court is available.

-In term of cost, if an invention patent application is around 5,000 words long in English, the total cost will be around $6,000 from filing to grant, including official fees and attorneys’ fees.
+If an invention patent application is around 5,000 words long in English, the total cost will be around $6,000 from filing to grant, including official fees, attorneys’ fees and translation fees.
 A utility model or design application will cost between $1,000 and $1,500.

 What are the most effective ways for a patent owner to enforce its rights in your jurisdiction?

-A court action is the most effective way for a patent owner to enforce its rights.
-By filing suit before the relevant court, the patent owner may obtain the remedies of preliminary injunction, permanent injunction and damages.
-Further, an administrative action is available, as the administrative authority for patent affairs may also handle a patent infringement dispute.
-The patent owner may obtain a permanent injunction through the administrative authority, but it cannot award damages.
-However, at the parties’ request, it may mediate with regard to the compensation due.
+A court action is the most effective way for a patent owner to enforce its rights in China.
+By filing suit before the competent court, the patent owner may obtain remedies such as a preliminary injunction, a permanent injunction and damages.

 What are the stages in the litigation process leading up to a full trial?

 Once the patent owner has filed suit, the defendant has 15 days to respond or 30 days if it is a foreign party.
-The parties may then be given 30 days to file evidence and a court hearing follows.
-After the court hearing, the court issues its decision.
-The first-instance decision may be appealed to a higher court; the second-instance decision is final.
+The parties usually have 30 days to file evidence and one or more court hearings may be held.
+After the hearing, the court issues its first-instance decision.
+This may be appealed to a higher court by either party; the second-instance decision is final.

 - the location of the defendant; and